 McCallum Place is a nationally acclaimed eating disorder treatment center that has helped change the lives of individuals who struggle with emotional eating.
-Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for people of all genders age 10 and older.
+Proudly serving St. Louis, Missouri and Kansas City, McCallum Place is the premier provider of eating disorder treatment for adolescents and adults of all genders.

 Emotional eating is when a person uses food as an attempt to control, monitor, and cope with negative feelings or thoughts.
 Because emotional eating typically results in overeating, it can often lead to poor self-esteem, unwanted weight gain, and obesity.
 If you recognize emotional eating patterns in yourself, treatment can help you overcome it.
 The best approach to stop emotional eating will include treatment for the underlying emotional causes and factors related to emotional eating patterns as well as treatment for behavioral issues.

 If you are asking the question “how do I stop emotional eating?”, you need to first understand that emotional eating is not simply an eating pattern that can be stopped with a diet, and it is related to deeper emotional and mental problems.
 Emotional eating is caused by an inability to cope with emotional issues and problems.
 Individuals who experience emotional eating patterns use food as their primary tool for dealing with distress and regulating emotions.

 Therefore, when you receive treatment to stop emotional eating, you will not only need to learn and establish healthy eating patterns and behaviors, but you will also need to address emotional issues.
 This can be done by working with a psychotherapist who will help you learn to develop positive and healthy coping strategies in order to stop emotional eating patterns.

 Your primary goals during treatment to stop emotional eating include:

 - Reconnect with the body experiences and with emotions

 - Identify the difference between physical and emotional hunger